Lauerman: President Putin’s Massive Ukrainian Blunder – Reprise II

 Oil and gas prices

-In Part 1 of the series I wrote: “[W]e should expect much higher oil and gas prices in the shorter term if the West decides to totally freeze Russia out of the SWIFT messaging system due to shortage of supply, and much lower prices sooner than generally anticipated down the road due to a more rapid reduction in global oil and gas consumption.”
+In the original series I argued that we should expect Russia’s invasion of Ukraine to cause “much higher oil and gas prices in the shorter term ... due to shortage of supply, and much lower prices sooner than generally anticipated down the road due to a more rapid reduction in global oil and gas consumption.”

 Canadian oil and gas industry

-In Part 3 of the series I wrote: “In terms of the next several months, the Canadian industry will certainly benefit from high oil and gas prices, but it will not be able to ramp up production much to make up for lost Russian exports for a simple reason — a lack of spare oil and gas production capacity … [O]ver the next several years the Canadian industry has the potential to ramp up oil and gas production, assuming it’s creative … because it will be difficult to justify investments in long-life —30 years plus — production and infrastructure projects, such as new oilsands mines and in situ operations, LNG liquefaction plants and oil and gas pipelines, in our New Cold War world.”
+However, “over the next several years the Canadian industry has the potential to ramp up oil and gas production, assuming it’s creative … because it will be difficult to justify investments in long-life — 30 years plus — production and infrastructure projects, such as new oilsands mines and in situ operations, LNG liquefaction plants and oil and gas pipelines, in our New Cold War world.”